Tochukz/Applied-ASP.NET-4-in-context/README.md

 You can group and extend existing web controls using _user control_ and you can take responsibility for the HTML that a control renders using an _adapter_.
 But if you want to create an entirely new kin of element, then you need to create a _custom server control_.

 ### Chapter 17: Validating Form Data
+__Using Server-Side Validation__
+You don't need to take additional steps to enable server-side validation.
+It is done automatically; once you use the validation controls the validation applied to client side using JavaScript is also applied on the server-side.
+You can see this by turning off JavaScript on your browser.

+__Creating a Custom Validation Function__
+For custom validation, you need to implement your validation login twice: one in C# so that it can be applied at the server, and once in JavaScript so that it can be applied in the client.

+### Chapter 18: Using Web Forms Data Sources
+To work with Webform data control you need:
+* some data,
+* a data source control, and
+* a data-bound UI control.

+There are different kind of data sources available to deal with different kind of data.
+The _LinqDataSource_ control works with an array of objects.
+The _LinqDataSource_ control applies a LINQ query to an enumeration of C# objects.

+The most commonly used data sources includes:
+1. _LinqDataSource_ for any LINQ compatible collection such as an `IEnumerable` sequence.
+2. _SqlDataSource_ for data access using SQL directly.
+3. _EntityDataSource_ for working with Entity Framework.

+To enable sorting on an _EntityDataSource_ control, set the _AutoGeneratedWhereClause_ property to true.

+__Using LINQ Query Result As Data Source__
+Web Forms data sources are initialized before any of the page events are invoked.
+For this reason, we can not assign value to a field for _LinqDataSource_ in the _Page_PreInit_ or _Page_Init_ page event methods as it will be too late.
+Because of this, we can not change the nature of the LINQ query in response to the state of the page, which we would ideally do in the _Page_Load_ method.

+There are two approaches to make data accessible to webform UI control:
+1. Using data source controls
+2. Using Code Behind class to perform LINQ Query

+### Chapter 19: Using Web Forms Data Binding
+There are three categories of data-bound controls:
+1. Basic
+2. Navigation
+3. Rich data controls

+## PART IV: Using the MVC Framework

+### Chapter 22: Putting MVC in context
+Story.
+Can be read any time.

+### Chapter 23: A First MVC Application
+The _Global.asax_ and _Web.config_ files pay the same role for Web Form and MVC application, although there may be slightly different content.

+Notice that there are two _Web.config_ files: _~/Web.config_ and _~/Views/Web.config_ .
+The second one of these configures Razor.

+To Continue from "Creating the controller"...

+__Creating the Domain Model__
+There are two kinds of models: _domain model_ and _view model_.
+It is common practice to create a separate class library project for the domain model and add it as a reference to the MVC framework project.
+The idea is that this helps enforce the separation between the domain model and the rest of the application.

 ## PART V: Wrapping Up